rougier/from-python-to-numpy/book/preface.rst

 Pre-requisites
 --------------

-This is not a beginner guide and you should have an intermediate level in Python and (at least) a beginner level in Numpy.
+This is not a Python beginner guide and you should have an intermediate level in Python and ideally a beginner level in Numpy.
 If this is not the case, have a look at the bibliography for a curated list of resources.